 2018 Faith-Based Organizations Symposium

 In an effort to establish a partnership and develop a community-based pre-disaster mitigation strategy, the City of Alexandria's Office of Emergency Management (OEM) and Homeland Security is collaborating with Volunteer Alexandria to host its first Faith-Based Organizations (FBO) Symposium at 8 a.m.
-Tuesday, October 30 at the Old Town Holiday Inn.
+Tuesday, October 30 at The Alexandrian, Autograph Collection Hotel.

 For many years, emergency managers and FBOs operated within certain traditional roles in response to disaster.
 FBOs are accustomed to deploying volunteers and services in disaster relief and recovery, and emergency managers are typically focused on emergency operations and technical solutions.
 The City of Alexandria's OEM feels it's important for its team to meet and collaborate with FBO leaders to understand their positions and usual procedures during emergencies.
 The goal is to capitalize on the distinct and separate strengths that FBOs represent, determine what resources FBOs in the City already have, and collaborate with FBO leaders to better serve them and the community during emergency incidents.